KRMisha/Makefile/README.md

 4. Include the library's header files: add `-Ilibs/<library-name>/include` to the `INCLUDES` variable at line 21 of the Makefile.

     The `include` part of the path above refers to a directory containing all the library's header files.
-Note that he actual location of the header files will depend on the layout of the library files you added in step 3 and may thus be named differently.
+Note that the actual location of the header files will depend on the layout of the library files you added in step 3 and may thus be named differently.
 For a header-only library, for example, the header files may be directly located in `libs/<library-name>`.

 5. Specify the library's compiled files: add `-Llibs/<library-name>/lib` to the `LDFLAGS` variable at line 32 of the Makefile.